Qiaoxiaomu/Personal-Website/content/home/professional-experience.md

         * Completed the differential characteristic analysis and feature extraction by dint of machine learning algorithms (PCA, Xgboost & LightGBM) for identifying the potential target customers of a current Alipay product with millions of users
         * Exerting the concepts and knowledges of Computational Advertising and Business Intelligence, continuously monitored the actual market effects of several specific publicity advertisements for this product, where statistical hypothesis (A/B testing etc.) and time series analysis are well performed for ameliorations on effectively designing the interactive user interface

-  - title: Asset Management Summer Intern
+  - title: Summer Intern - Department of Asset Management
     company: China CITIC Bank (CNCB) (Hong Kong) Investment Limited
     company_url: 'https://www.cncbinvestment.com/default.asp'
     company_logo: cncb